 Spouses have specific rights to their deceased spouse’s property in Kansas.
 A testator can only disinherit their spouse if the spouse has signed a written contract, agreement, consent, or waiver.
 The surviving spouse is entitled to an elective share of the deceased spouse’s estate, which is based on the length of the marriage.

 Children generally have no right to inherit from a parent under Kansas law.
 However, there may be exceptions for the following situations:

 - Minor children may receive homestead and family allowance rights.

 - Children born or adopted after a testator signs their will may receive a pretermitted child’s share.

 What Estate Planning Documents Should I Have in Kansas?

 Making a will is important to ensure your loved ones are cared for after your death.
 However, an estate plan should also protect you and your family if you’re alive but unable to manage your own affairs:

 - Power of Attorney.
 A power of attorney is a legal document that authorizes another person to act on your behalf if you’re incapacitated.
 You can name someone you trust as your agent and grant this person the authority to manage your finances and property.

-- Living Will.
-A living will, or health care directive, allows you to state end-of-life instructions regarding the medical care you want or do not want to receive if you’re terminally ill or have some other end-stage condition.
+- Health Care Directive.
+A health care directive, or living will, allows you to state end-of-life instructions regarding the medical care you want or do not want to receive if you’re terminally ill or have some other end-stage condition.
 You can also choose a health care agent to oversee your care and make treatment decisions based on your wishes.

 Fortunately, making a valid will and creating other Kansas estate planning documents is easy with online estate planning templates.